Last Updated on June 2, 2021 by

 Call the UI center at 1-800-388-5515 or the Denver-based center at (303) 318-9000 for claim assistance and general queries.

-The Special Supplementary Nutrition Program for Women, Infants, and Children (WIC) is a nutritional support system administered by the Colorado Department of Public Health and Environment.
-Check to see if you qualify and what safe foods you should purchase.
+The Special Supplementary Nutrition Program for Women, Infants, and Children (WIC) is a lifeline that I, as a single mother, have personally benefited from.
+This program, managed by the Colorado Department of Public Health and Environment, provides crucial nutritional support.
+Determine your eligibility and learn about the nutritious foods available through this program.

 Locate the WIC clinic that is nearest to you.
 For more details, call 1-800-688-7777 or email cdphe_askwic@state.co.us.